Configuring MCommunity Groups to Work With MiVideo Mediaspace

 • anonymousRole

-• The non-logged in user; they can view public content but not interact with the site (upload, comment, create playlists)
+• The non-logged in user; they can view public content but cannot interact with the site (upload, comment, create playlists, etc.)

 • viewerRole